VRJams/vrjams.github.io/docs/getting_started.md

 Download LOVR from the [website](https://lovr.org/downloads), then install the APK to your device.

-Next, create  aproject folder, suc h as /Project/.
+Next, create a project folder, such as `/Project/`.
 Here all you code, assets and other files will reside.
 For now, just make a `main.lua` file with the following code:
 ```lua
 function lovr.draw()
   lovr.graphics.print('hello world', 0, 1.7, -3, .5)
 end
 ```

-The folder needs to be sent to a folder on your HMD, which for the default app it's `/sdcard/Android/data/org.lovr.app/files`.
+The folder needs to be sent to a folder on your HMD, which for the default app is `/sdcard/Android/data/org.lovr.app/files`.

-This can be done via manually or via ADB with a `adb push --sync /local/folder/to/Project/. /remote/folder/`.
+This can be done via manually or via ADB with `adb push --sync /local/folder/to/Project/. /remote/folder/`.

 Keep in mind that LOVR does not restart when files are changed, you can either restart it manually, use ADB again or use [LODR](https://github.com/mcclure/lodr)

-You should see the Hello World message
+You should see the "Hello World" message!

 # Setting up your IDE
 My only experience is with VSCode, which I recommend, but writing Lua and executing LÖVR does not require any special setup, so anything you want is fine.